How to create a sales plan that actually drives results

 A sales plan is a document that outlines your specific objectives, challenges, strategies, and target audience.
 It’s a sales-specific illustration of exactly what steps your team will take to succeed.
 While a business plan lays out your organization’s broader goals, a sales plan maps out how you’ll actually achieve them.

 Effective sales plans help organizations align their sales and marketing teams and avoid conflicting efforts.
 It’s an essential part of a strong sales management process because it reduces distractions and helps managers and sellers focus on selling to the right prospects at the right time.
-When used as an ongoing process, sales planning enables teams to track their progress, boosts rep motivation, and reduces wasted time.
+When used as an ongoing process, sales planning enables teams to track their progress, boost rep motivation, and reduce wasted time.

 The sales planning process